What VPs of Marketing should clarify before a rebrand

 In one case, leadership wanted to jump straight into website design without agreeing on style direction.
 We proposed starting with moodboards to define the visual language.
 That would have taken a few hours.
 Instead, full page designs were created over several days, only to be rejected because alignment was never established.
 Execution didn't fail.
 The sequence did.

-Before any rebrand begins, there are a few critical areas that need to be clarified.
-Not in theory, but in practice.
+Before any rebrand begins, a few critical areas need to be clarified in practice:

-In one project I managed, reducing decision-making to three stakeholders instead of fifteen immediately changed the dynamic.
-Conversations became focused.
-Decisions moved faster.
-The project stopped getting blocked by small, unnecessary inputs.
-Clarity here is simple: who decides, and who provides input?
+When too many people are involved in decision-making, the alignment becomes impossible and the feedback fragmented.
+Then the progress slows down.
+In a project I managed, reducing decision-making to 3 stakeholders instead of 15 immediately changed the dynamic.
+Conversations became focused, decisions moved faster, and the project stopped getting blocked by small, unnecessary inputs.
+Clarity here is simple: "Who decides, and who provides input?"

-If these answers are unclear, execution becomes guesswork.
-This is where most rebrands go wrong.
+Before any rebrand work begins, leadership must agree on what the company is becoming, who it is for, and how it's different from others.
+If these expectations are unclear, execution becomes guesswork, and most rebrands go wrong.
 Teams assume positioning will be figured out during the process.
-In reality, that creates instability.
+But in reality, that creates instability.
 The clearer the direction, the faster the build.

-When this order is reversed, projects stall.
-The earlier the right questions are asked, why now, what changed, where is the friction, the fewer problems appear later.
+First, you should define direction.
+Next, you align.
+Only then does the build make sense.
+When you reverse this order, projects start to stall.
+The earlier the right questions are asked: "Why now, what changed, where is the friction?" fewer problems appear later.

 When decision-making, positioning, and alignment are clarified upfront, the difference is immediate.
 Projects move faster.
 Teams are not blocked by small issues.
 Feedback cycles shorten.
 Execution becomes focused.